stefanspringer1/SwiftHelloPython/README.md

 You may not need to set this environment variable on macOS.

-To use a specific Python environment, reference the Python library inside the environment.
+To use a specific Python environment, reference the Python library file inside the environment.

 ## Using UTF-8